retamayo/absl/README.md

 # Absl - PHP Database Abstraction Library

+>The docs are live at [https://absl-docs.vercel.app](https://absl-docs.vercel.app).

-> Absl (PHP Database Abstraction Library) is a lightweight and flexible library designed to simplify database operations in PHP applications.
+Absl (PHP Database Abstraction Library) is a lightweight and flexible library designed to simplify database operations in PHP applications.
 It provides a convenient interface for interacting with various database systems using the PHP Data Objects (PDO) extension.

 ## Table of Contents
 1. Installation